AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/controlling-fixtures/changing-fixture-attributes.md

 1. With some fixtures selected, press the button for the attribute to be changed.
 2. Turn the wheels to set the attribute.
 The settings which are available scroll up and down on the wheel display as you turn the wheels.
 You can also touch the roller image on the screen to change the attributes up or down by one step.
 For continuously variable controls like a dimmer, touching the roller will set the attribute to full or zero.

-3. Repeat from <strong>step 1</strong> to change other attributes of the selected fixtures.
+3. Repeat from **step 1** to change other attributes of the selected fixtures.

 ---